Real estate economics

 • American cities are 70 percent suburban by area.
 What can architects do about it?

-After gentrification, those who are pushed out of older, traditional neighborhoods cannot afford to move to other urban areas.
+After gentrification, those who are pushed out of older, traditional neighbourhoods cannot afford to move to other urban areas.
 Instead, they seek affordability beyond the urban frontier in suburban zones.
 Gentrification is not pushing displaced individuals out into older, dilapidated urban areas where they can reclaim their public status as a coherent constituency.
 They are instead being pushed out into suburban oblivion.
 In the suburbs today, there is no public world for those disenfranchised by gentrification to reinhabit, notwithstanding the advent of virtual spaces.
 While those who enjoy the fruits of gentrification thrive, those who find themselves on the wrong side of the massive neoliberal income gap are pushed out into an isolated environment for which the brutal anonymity of the online world is no match.

 Urban alternatives existed for previous generations, but that is no longer the case today.
 There are no urban alternatives.
 There are only the suburbs, whose deficiencies go far beyond a lack of a public existence.
 Today’s victims of gentrification are pushed into a totally privatized world defined by cultural, political, and economic exclusion.
-They occupy neighborhoods in which the closest thing to urbanism is a rundown strip center or a franchised service road off an interurban freeway.
+They occupy neighbourhoods in which the closest thing to urbanism is a rundown strip centre or a franchised service road off an interurban freeway.
 They enter the disempowering isolation of a privatized world.
 In the absence of mixed-use pedestrian streets or any other shared terrain, what remains of shared public spaces amounts to little more than unkempt parks, half-used parking lots, or empty athletic stadiums.
 In coming decades, as the proportion of suburban development reaches 80 and 90 percent in many metropolitan regions, it is the suburb, not the traditional city, that will most desperately require urban reform.

 viaThe Pavilion of Dreams - by Drew Austin, who adds